Astros ace Greinke deal; 2 dozen trades on deadline day

 A lot of contenders were busy.

-The Chicago Cubs added Detroit's Nicholas Castellanos to their lineup, the Phillies got outfielder Corey Dickerson from Pittsburgh and the Washington Nationals added relievers Daniel Hudson, Roenis Elías and Hunter Strickland.
+The Chicago Cubs added Detroit's Nicholas Castellanos to their lineup, the Phillies got outfielder Corey Dickerson from Pittsburgh and the Washington Nationals acquired relievers Daniel Hudson, Roenis Elías and Hunter Strickland.

 "When it comes to trades, one thing I've learned is, just wait," Cubs manager Joe Maddon said.
 "You've got to wait until the very end and it plays itself out.
 The 11th hour is the most powerful hour there is.
 To get things done before that, it normally doesn't work to get what you want.
 There's the 11th hour at work."

-Giants ace Madison Bumgarner, Mets starters Noah Syndergaard and Zack Wheeler, and Pirates closer Felipe Vázquez remained in place.
+Giants ace Madison Bumgarner, Mets starters Noah Syndergaard and Zack Wheeler and Pirates closer Felipe Vázquez remained in place.
+So did Mets closer Edwin Díaz and Texas starter Mike Minor.

 "Nothing changed for me.
 I never expected to be somewhere else until that happened," Bumgarner said.
 "I just have a job to do and I'm going to do it.
 We're going to miss a few guys we got rid of.
 That's going to be tough."